-We expect that our existing cash and cash equivalents and short term investments, together with the funds received in our October 2019 public offering, will enable us to fund our operating expenses through at least the end of 2021.
+We expect that our existing cash and cash equivalents and short term investments will enable us to fund our operating expenses through at least the end of 2021.
 We may need to obtain substantial additional funding in connection with our research and development activities and any continuing operations thereafter.
 If we are unable to raise capital when needed or on favorable terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.